kemalbehram/visca/tests/solidity/README.md

 ### Quick start

-**Prerequisite**: in the repo's root, run `make install` to install the `ethermintd` and `ethermintd` binaries.
+**Prerequisite**: in the repo's root, run `make install` to install the `viscad` and `viscad` binaries.
 When done, come back to this directory.

 **Prerequisite**: install the individual solidity packages.
 They're set up as individual reops in a yarn monorepo workspace.
 Install them all via `yarn install`.

-To run the tests, you can use the `test-helper.js` utility to test all suites under `ganache` or `ethermint` network.
-The `test-helper.js` will help you spawn an `ethermintd` process before running the tests.
+To run the tests, you can use the `test-helper.js` utility to test all suites under `ganache` or `visca` network.
+The `test-helper.js` will help you spawn an `viscad` process before running the tests.

-You can simply run `yarn test --network ethermint` to run all tests with ethermint network, or you can run `yarn test --network ganache` to use ganache shipped with truffle.
+You can simply run `yarn test --network visca` to run all tests with visca network, or you can run `yarn test --network ganache` to use ganache shipped with truffle.
 In most cases, there two networks should produce identical test results.

 If you only want to run a few test cases, append the name of tests following by the command line.
-For example, use `yarn test --network ethermint basic` to run the `basic` test under `ethermint` network.
+For example, use `yarn test --network visca basic` to run the `basic` test under `visca` network.

-If you need to take more control, you can also run `ethermintd` using:
+If you need to take more control, you can also run `viscad` using:

 ```sh
 ./init-test-node.sh